Explore more blogs

 What is a fiscal sponsor?

-Usually, fiscal sponsorship entails a larger, more established nonprofit (i.e., the fiscal sponsor) assuming the financial and legal responsibility of a smaller organization—essentially taking them on as a project or program in exchange for a percentage of their income.
+Generally speaking, fiscal sponsorship entails a larger, more established nonprofit (i.e., the fiscal sponsor) assuming financial and legal responsibility for a smaller organization—essentially taking them on as a project or program in exchange for a percentage of their income.

 How does nonprofit fiscal sponsorship work?